|Russian icon of the Judgement depicting the toll-houses.|

 This narration is included in the Synaxarion to be read by the faithful on April 28th.

 Astonished lecherous one, in this way you see adultery,

 During the reign of Emperor Heraclius (610-641), when the Exarch of Africa was the patrician Niketas, a strange miracle took place there.
 In Carthage there lived a man named Tounezi who was a soldier, and when the city fell under an epidemic, he departed with his spouse.
 They went to their home in the country, where they resided so as not to become ill.
 But the envious and murderous devil lured this man into sin and led him to commit adultery with the wife of his farmer, who cultivated the land.
 He then fell ill with a hernia and died.

-Three hours after being buried, however, he began to shout from his grave, saying: "Take mercy on me, take mercy on me!"
+Three hours after being buried, however, he began to shout from his grave, saying: "Have mercy on me, have mercy on me!"
 Having opened the grave, they found him alive, yet he was unable to speak.
 The Patriarch of Alexandria, Thalassios, strengthened him with words of comfort.

 Three days passed when this man began to speak, and he narrated the following:

 "The moment when my soul was coming out of my body, I saw demons, like Ethiopians, who stood next to me, and they had a gaze that caused terror and horror.
 Then I saw two Angels in the form of beautiful young people who approached me and with their presence my soul rejoiced.* The Angels took me with them, and ascended into heaven.
 Then the demons of the toll-houses in the air examined my every sin.
 Specifically, one demon examined my falsehood, another envy and another greed.
 To these sins that were examined by the demons, the Angels responded with my good deeds.